 Furthermore, limited systematic research has been done to assess the acceptability and usefulness of these modified laboratory test methods to evaluate injection grouts.
 At this time there are no standardized tests specifically designed for injection grouts used in the conservation of architectural surfaces, and scant information has been published on field testing.

-In 2004, the GCI initiated an interdisciplinary study between its Field Projects and Science departments to evaluate injection grouts used in the conservation of architectural surfaces, including plasters, wall paintings and mosaics.
-The project aims to assess the properties of commercially produced and custom-mixed injection grouts widely used to preserve architectural surfaces in situ, a current practice in most of the world.
-The project aims to combine laboratory testing and field study of these grouts to inform conservators and conservation scientists of the range of injection grouts used in the field, and to improve conservation practice In 2005, the GCI convened a meeting of conservators and conservation scientists to discuss the current state of grouts and grouting practice and to exchange ideas on avenues of further research.
-The project team compiled a bibliography (link) and drafted a literature review on the topic.
-As a result of the specialists meeting and literature review, the project has focused on the identification, refinement, and development of a suite of tests specific to injection grouts, which can be disseminated to scientists and conservation professionals in the field.
+In 2004, the GCI initiated an interdisciplinary study to evaluate injection grouts used in the conservation of architectural surfaces, including plasters, wall paintings and mosaics.
+The project aimed to assess the properties of commercially produced and custom-mixed injection grouts widely used to preserve architectural surfaces in situ, a current practice in most of the world.
+The project aimed to combine laboratory testing and field study of these grouts to inform conservators and conservation scientists of the range of injection grouts used in the field, and to improve conservation practice In 2005, the GCI convened a meeting of conservators and conservation scientists to discuss the current state of grouts and grouting practice and to exchange ideas on avenues of further research.
+The project team compiled a bibliography and drafted a literature review on the topic.
+As a result of the specialists meeting and literature review, the project has focused on the identification, refinement, and development of a suite of tests specific to injection grouts, for scientists and conservation professionals in the field.

-As a field component of the project, the GCI project team has been working with conservators at the archaeological site of Herculaneum to advise them on test methods and selection of materials for the reattachment of plasters at the site based on laboratory testing and evaluation, and developed a suite of field tests to be used by conservators to further evaluate injection grouts on site.
+As a field component of the project, the GCI project team worked with conservators at the archaeological site of Herculaneum to advise them on test methods and selection of materials for the reattachment of plasters at the site based on laboratory testing and evaluation, and developed a suite of field tests to be used by conservators to further evaluate injection grouts on site.

-Since 2009, the GCI has organized workshops and lectures on the evaluation and testing of injection grouts for the conservation of architectural surfaces.
-Workshops aimed to provide an overview of the characteristics, properties, and uses of injection grouts for the conservation of plasters, wall paintings, and mosaics, with a focus on the desirable properties and parameters for their use in conservation.
+The GCI organized workshops and lectures on the evaluation and testing of injection grouts for the conservation of architectural surfaces.
+Workshops provided an overview of the characteristics, properties, and uses of injection grouts for the conservation of plasters, wall paintings, and mosaics, with a focus on the desirable properties and parameters for their use in conservation.

 In 2013, a manual of laboratory and field test methods, the Evaluation of Lime-Based Hydraulic Injection Grouts for the Conservation of Architectural Surfaces was published and is available as a free downloadable PDF and a print-on-demand publication.

-The project team is currently involved in the RILEM Technical Committee 243-SGM "Specifications for non-structural grouting of historic masonries and architectural surfaces" contributing to the development of recommendations for the selection and use of injection grouts for non-structural purposes.
+The project team was involved in the RILEM Technical Committee 243-SGM "Specifications for non-structural grouting of historic masonries and architectural surfaces" contributing to the development of recommendations for the selection and use of injection grouts for non-structural purposes.